Black Mariah (comics)

-Black Mariah (real name Mariah Dillard) is a supervillain appearing in American comic books published by Marvel Comics.
+Black Mariah (Mariah Dillard) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Luke Cage.
 She was created by Billy Graham, George Tuska, and Steve Englehart, and first appeared in Luke Cage, Hero for Hire Vol. 1, #5 (January 1973).

 Alfre Woodard portrayed Mariah Dillard in the series Luke Cage, set in the Marvel Cinematic Universe.

 Publication history

 Black Mariah first appeared in Luke Cage: Hero for Hire #5 (January 1973) and was created by George Tuska and Steve Englehart.